zwbx/SHIFT-Continuous_Test_Time_Adaptation/README.md

 # Continuous Test-Time Adaptation on SHIFT Dataset

+Offcial demo of [Challenge B - Continual Test-time Adaptation](https://wvcl.vis.xyz/challenges) on [Visual Continual Learning @ ICCV2023](https://wvcl.vis.xyz)

-This repository provides a benchmark for test-time adaptation (TTA) of semantic segmentation and the implementation of the some prominent methods.
+This repository provides a benchmark for test-time adaptation of semantic segmentation containing some prominent methods.

 ## Environment setup
 Please make sure that conda or miniconda is installed on your machine before running the following command: